We offer a range of accommodation options designed to meet your individual needs.

 We provide accommodation services across Tasmania and some regions of Victoria.
 While vacancy rates of existing houses are limited, we regularly establish new shared housing arrangements for participants who have been allocated funding for this support.

 How do I (or my family member) access this service?

-NDIS participants with this service in their Participant Plan can contact Possability to discuss options.
+NDIS participants with this service in their Participant Plan are welcome to contact Possability to discuss options.

-Possability also offers services to clients funded by other means or who are self-funded.
+Possability also offers services to people funded by other means or who are self-funded.

 I have a NDIS Participant Plan.
 What should I do next?

-Contact Possability on 1300 067 842 and ask to speak to one of our Practice Development Consultants.
+Contact Possability on 1300 067 842 and ask to speak to one of our Service Planners.
 They will then arrange a time to meet to discuss your options.